adeboyed/TweetPoll/README.md

 - Matthew Allsop : Marketing

 ## General Details
-- Hosted on DigitalOcean (I hate azure VPS)
+- Hosted on 2 seperate servers
 - Uses a Naive Bayes Classifier
 - Add up to 5 topics to search
 - Topic length between 5 and 25 characters